Integralist/Fresh-Install/README.md

 Launch `vim`, run `:BundleInstall` or just run from the command line `vim +BundleInstall`

+### Vim and tmux status line improvements

+We use a specific plugin (installed via Vundle) to handle status bar line enhancements (both for Vim and Vim running inside tmux).

+Open tmux and then Vim inside it and run the following commands...

+- `:let g:tmuxline_preset = 'full'`
+- `:Tmuxline`
+- `:TmuxlineSnapshot ~/Google\ Drive/Dropbox/Fresh\ Install/Shell/tmux-snapshot.conf`

+...then inside our tmux.conf file we add `source-file ~/Google\ Drive/Dropbox/Fresh\ Install/Shell/tmux-snapshot.conf` (or just copy the content directly into .tmux.conf)

 ## Upgrading to Mac OS X Mavericks

 There were issues with the C++ compiler.